mabasic/mariobasic-n7/content/posts/2023-09-02-update-new-design-and-upgrades.md

 ## Phel 0.11.0

-I've successfuly upgrade to the latest version of Phel after a few days of struggle.
+I've successfuly upgraded to the latest version of Phel after a few days of struggle.